-If you enabled Smart Compression on the Video Configuration page (see the section titled Enabling and Configuring Smart Compression), configure the Smart Compression Advanced Settings.
+If you enabled Smart Compression on the Video Configuration page (see the section titled Configuring Smart Compression), configure the Smart Compression Advanced Settings.

 - 1. Click the A/V Streams tab, and then click the Smart Compression button. - 2.
-In the On Motion section, Background Quality field, enter the compression quality for the background (between the default of 6 and the lowest setting of 20).

-- 3. In the On Idle Scenes section, Post-motion delay field, enter the delay (in seconds) after motion has ended before the camera drops into idle scene settings (between 5 and 60). - 4.
-In the On Idle Scenes section, Image Rate field, enter the encoding frame rate (images per second) when there is no motion in the scene. - 5.
-In the On Idle Scenes section, Quality field, enter the compression quality when there is no motion in the scene (between 6 and 20). - 6.
-In the On Idle Scenes section, Max Bitrate field, enter the maximum number of kilobytes per second when there is no motion in the scene. - 7.
-In the On Idle Scenes section, Keyframe Interval field, enter the number of frames between each keyframe when there is no motion in the scene (between 1 and 254 frames). - 8.
+In the On Motion section, Background Quality field, enter the compression quality for the background (between the default of 6 and the lowest setting of 20). - In the On Idle Scenes section: - · Post-motion delay field, enter the delay (in seconds) after motion has ended before the camera drops into idle scene settings (between 5 and 60) - Image Rate field, enter the encoding frame rate (images per second) when there is no motion in the scene. - Quality field, enter the compression quality when there is no motion in the scene (between 6 and 20). - Max Bitrate field, enter the maximum number of kilobytes per second when there is no motion in the scene. - Keyframe Interval field, enter the number of frames between each keyframe when there is no motion in the scene (between 1 and 254 frames). - 4.
 Click Apply to save the settings.